6 Things to Do While You Wait on God

 - Small doors that opened or closed

-- Prayers you prayed and when
+- Prayers you prayed, and when

-5. Deal with Your Stuff
+5. Deal With Your Own Stuff

 Ask honestly: